-- 27. Where appropriate: all Lone Parent claimants on Income Support who have not attended a WFI, have not attended an Options and Choices Event or have failed to attend a voluntary interview. - 28.
-Aim of visit: to ensure the claimant understands the requirements placed on them by Jobcentre Plus in satisfying the conditions of entitlement to benefit and the implications of not attending the interview
+Where appropriate: Visit to Lone Parent claimants on Income Support who have not attended a WFI, have not attended an Options and Choices Event or have failed to attend a voluntary interview.

+Aim of visit: To ensure the claimant understands their obligations in satisfying the conditions of entitlement to benefit and the implications of not attending the interview.